arimatakao/simple-events-handler/README.md

 ## Examples usage

+You can use the Postman collection located at [./other/postman_collection.json](./other/postman_collection.json)

 Below are simple examples showing how to send events to the API and how to query them.
 These examples assume the server is running locally on port 8080 and the BASE_PATH is /api.